daolympus/daolympus-docs/docs/contracts/02_contract-docs/modules/MINTR/OlympusMinter.md

-# OlympusMinter
+# DAOlympusMinter

-Wrapper for minting and burning functions of OHM token.
+Wrapper for minting and burning functions of DAOHM token.